Boson topological insulators: A window into highly entangled quantum phases: Discussion

 Finally a very interesting outcome of our results is the explicit construction of coupled layer models for $3d$ SPT phases.
 For all the symmetry classes discussed in Ref. \onlinecite{avts12} we provided such a construction.
 The strategy is to start from a layered $3d$ system where each layer is in a $Z_2$ topological ordered state that is allowed in strict $2d$.
 We then coupled the layers together to confine all topological excitations in the bulk but left behind a deconfined $Z_2$ topological state at the surface.
 This surface topological order was shown to match the various possible such order at SPT surfaces.
 In particular this scheme provides an explicit construction of a $3d$ SPT state whose surface is a time reversal symmetric gapped $Z_2$ topological ordered state with three fermionic excitations that are all mutual semions.
 This topological order is expected to occur at the surface of a bosonic SPT state with time reversal symmetry proposed in Ref. \onlinecite{avts12} and is not currently part of the classification of Ref. \onlinecite{chencoho2011}.

 We thank M.P.A.
 Fisher, M. Hermele, M. Levin, M.Metlitski, A. Vishwanath, and X.-G. Wen for inspirational discussions and encouragement.
-This work was supported by NSF DMR-1005434.
+This work was supported by Department of Energy DESC-8739- ER46872.
 TS was also partially supported by the Simons Foundation by award number 229736.
 TS also thanks the hospitality of the Physics Department at Harvard University where part of this work was done.
 After this paper was completed we learnt of Ref. \onlinecite{ashvinbcoh} which constructs a lattice model of the `beyond cohomology' 3d SPT state with $Z_2^T$ symmetry.